Traditional Ukrainian Mushroom Soup Recipe

 - Cook mushrooms: Add the remaining olive oil to the pot.
 Add the mushrooms and cook until soft.
 Remove from the pot and set aside.

-- Add potatoes: Add the potatoes and simmer for 10 minutes.
+- Simmer potatoes: Add garlic. vegetable broth and potatoes to the pot.
+Bring to a boil, the reduce heat and simmer for 10 minutes.

 - Add vegetables and seasonings: Add the sautéed carrots, onions, half of the cooked mushrooms, and seasonings (thyme, pepper, and bay leaves).
 Simmer for an additional 5 minutes.

-- Add half and half: Add the half and half and bring the soup to a simmer again.
+- Add half and half: Add the half and half and heat through.

 - Remove bay leaves: Remove from heat and discard the bay leaves.